-There are a variety of different types of crews to choose from within the seasonal Conservation Program, each with its own schedule and type of experience.
+There are a variety of different crew types to choose from within the Conservation Program, each with its own schedule and type of experience.
 Please contact us for more information or follow the links below to learn more.

-AmeriCorps - Serve for longer in multiple states (6 and 10-month)
+AmeriCorps Crew - Serve for longer in multiple states.
+Scheduled time-off is provided during the season.

 All crews work 40 hours per week on projects that are a drive or hike from their crew base or campsite.
-Projects can last anywhere between one and seven weeks and Corps Members will often work on more than one project with their crew.
+Projects can last anywhere between one week and a full session and Corps Members will often work on more than one project with their crew.

 Past projects include:

 - Mountain bike trail construction

 - Invasive species removal